sitmena/sitech-logs-platform/simpler-sentry.md

 - [ ] Architectural Decisions: Framework, DB, DB modeling, authentication, ..etc

-#### Review with project members
+#### Review with projects members
-Discussing the proposed solution, collecting invaluable feedback, and refining the previous steps, the point of this stage is to come out with principal must-have features that mark V1 a success
+Discussing the proposed solution across all Sitech projects of at least one member, collecting invaluable feedback, and refining the previous steps, the point of this stage is to come out with principal must-have features that mark V1 a success